cSploit/cSploit.github.io/index.md

 ### cSploit target

-my final goal is to write an application that can:
+My final goal is to write an application that is able to:

   - crack wifi
-  - enumerate hosts (*)
+  - enumerate local hosts (*)
   - find vulnerabilities (*)
-  - find exploits for that vulnerabilities (*)
+  - find exploits for these vulnerabilities (*)
-  - use thos exploits to gain access to the targets (*)
+  - use those exploits to gain access to the target (*)
   - install backdoors for later access

-(*) already working
+(*) already implemented

-### portability
+### Portability

-thanks to the new core, cSploit will be high portable.
+Thanks to the new core, cSploit will be easily portable.

-it can run on every UNIX-based system, but for now only andorid is supported, when i reach a beta-state version i will consider working on iOS, OSX, GTK+ and QT.
+Basically it can run on any UNIX-based system, but for now only andorid is supported.
+When I reach a beta-state version i will consider working on iOS, OSX, GTK+ and QT.

-### contribute to the code
+### Contribute to the code

-if you want to contribute fork the repo you want to contribute to and create a pull request when you're done. if you actively contribute to the project we will ask you to join our team.
+If you want to contribute fork the repo you want to contribute to and create a pull request when you're done.
+If you actively contribute to the project I will ask you to join the team.

-### support us
+### Support us

-please [donate](/donate.html) to cSpoit to support our efforts and resources. thanks :heart:
+please [donate](/donate.html) to cSpoit to support our efforts and resources.
+Thank you :heart:

 ### story

-i started working on dSploit in summer 2012, i forked it and added the following features:
+After being initially created by evilsocket, I ( tux-mind ) started working on dSploit in summer 2012, i forked it and added the following features:

   - vulnerability finder
   - exploit finder